 The resident will maintain BLS and ACLS certifications and participate in the management of medical emergencies.
 The resident will respond to “code blue” emergencies within University Hospital as feasible during scheduled weekday work hours and clinical staffing weekends.

-The resident is required to attend and actively participate in scheduled biweekly Residency Advisory Council (RAC) meetings, monthly Pharmacy & Therapeutics (P&T) and quarterly Drug Utilization Evaluation (DUE) Committee meetings throughout the year, as well as STICU Clinical Management Team (CMT), Neuro-ICU CMT and Morbidity and Mortality (M&M)/Journal Club meetings as requested.
+The resident will attend and actively participate in scheduled biweekly Residency Advisory Council (RAC) meetings, monthly Pharmacy & Therapeutics (P&T) and quarterly Drug Utilization Evaluation (DUE) Committee meetings throughout the year, as well as STICU Clinical Management Team (CMT), Neuro-ICU CMT and Morbidity and Mortality (M&M)/Journal Club meetings as requested.
 The resident is expected to present critical care-related topics when needed at these meetings.
 The resident will also meet with the RPD every other month for a management related topic discussion.
-Learning opportunities include organizing and coordinating a P&T Subcommittee meeting, organizing and coordinating RAC meetings for a portion of the year designated by the RPD, conducting a critical care-related DUE and presenting results of critical care-related research projects and/or DUEs at DUE, P&T, CMT, and/or pharmacy meetings.
+Learning opportunities include organizing and coordinating a P&T Subcommittee meeting, organizing and coordinating RAC meetings for a portion of the year designated by the RPD, conducting a critical care-related DUE and presenting results of critical care-related research projects at DUE, P&T, CMT, and/or pharmacy meetings.
 Examples of critical care-related topics that may be addressed include:

 - Formulary and fiscal management